null

 • Plant your Christmas cactus in Miracle-Gro® Cactus, Palm & Citrus Potting Mix.

-• Feed from after blooming until fall with Miracle-Gro® Succulent Plant Food.
+• Feed your Christmas Cactus from after blooming until fall with Miracle-Gro® Succulent Plant Food.

 • Prune after blooming for the best shape.

-• If desired, root the stem sections you pruned off the plant to create more Christmas cacti.
+• Root the stem sections you pruned off the plant to create more Christmas cacti.

 Christmas cacti are a cinch to find in just about any garden center or grocery store starting in fall and continuing through until early spring.
 These easy-to-grow houseplants bloom while everything else is taking a break, so they're great for adding a bit of color inside during the winter.
 Many of the plants you'll see labeled "Christmas cactus" at the store are actually Thanksgiving cacti, which tend to bloom a little earlier.
 Don't worry, though—you care for both the same way.

-These cacti (all part of genus Schlumbergera) are native to the coastal mountains of southeast Brazil, and naturally grow among the tree branches or in cracks in the rocks at high elevations (2000 feet or more).
+Christmas and Thanksgiving cacti (both part of genus Schlumbergera) are native to the coastal mountains of southeast Brazil, and naturally grow among the tree branches or in cracks in the rocks at high elevations.
 These free-draining, shady, somewhat moist conditions of their original homes are a far cry from the deserts where we often think of cacti growing!
 That's important to know because you'll want to care for a Christmas cactus differently than you would other kinds of cacti.

 Where to Grow a Christmas Cactus